veckia9x/docker-steam/README.md

 * No audio
 * No support for gamepads
 * No HW acceleration (low fps, high CPU usage).

-It implements Steam running on Linux, inside a Docker Container.
-The objective is to play games (native Linux and Proton) via Steam Remote Play.

-This container builds upon the excellent work done in the [jlesage/baseimage-gui](https://hub.docker.com/r/jlesage/baseimage-gui) container.
-And is a fork of the original work done by [mikenye/docker-steam](https://github.com/mikenye/docker-steam)

 ## TO DO LIST:
 -> Working on gpu drivers (intel -> nvidia -> AMD)